LinuxGamerYT/gaming-on-raspberry-pi/README.md

 # run the gamingonraspberrypi script using:
 sudo chmod +x gamingonraspberrypi.sh && ./gamingonraspberrypi.sh
 # support
-if there are bugs contact me on discord: linuxgameryt
+if there are bugs contact me on discord: linuxgamer_